benwainwright/post-turtle/README.md

 # post-turtle 🐢

-`post-turtle` is a simple shell based [Postman](https://www.postman.com/) alternative written in TypeScript, designed to help developers make quick API requests on the fly without having to use something as heavy as Postman
+`post-turtle` is a simple shell based [Postman](https://www.postman.com/) alternative written in TypeScript.
+It is designed to help developers make quick API requests on the fly without having to use something as heavy as Postman

 ## Disclaimer